 We are early in our development efforts as of the date of this Report.
-Therefore, our ability to generate product or royalty revenues, which we do not expect will occur for several years, if ever, will depend heavily on our ability to prevail in or settle our ongoing litigations, and thereafter to raise new funding and develop and eventually commercialize our product candidate.
+Therefore, our ability to generate product or royalty revenues, which we do not expect will occur for several years, if ever, will depend heavily on our ability to raise new funding and develop and eventually commercialize our product candidate.
 The positive development of our product candidate will depend on several factors, including the following:

-- our ability to raise funds to progress our business, of which no assurances can be given; - positive commencement and completion of clinical trials; - successful preparation of regulatory filings and receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and potential regulatory exclusivity for our product candidate and protecting our rights in our intellectual property portfolio; - launching commercial sales of our product, if and when approved for one or more indications, whether alone or in collaboration with others; - acceptance of the product for one or more indications, if and when approved, by patients, the medical community and third-party payors; - protection from generic substitution based upon our own or licensed intellectual property rights; - effectively competing with other therapies;

-- obtaining and maintaining adequate reimbursement from healthcare payors; and - maintaining a continued acceptable safety profile of our product following approval, if any.
+- our ability to raise funds to progress our business, of which no assurances can be given; - FDA agrees that our proposed regulatory strategy of using a per-tumor analysis of the 477 surgically eligible distinct non-metastatic tumors from baseline is acceptable; - positive commencement and completion of clinical trials; - successful preparation of regulatory filings and receipt of marketing approvals from applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and potential regulatory exclusivity for our product candidate and protecting our rights in our intellectual property portfolio; - launching commercial sales of our product, if and when approved for one or more indications, whether alone or in collaboration with others; - acceptance of the product for one or more indications, if and when approved, by patients, the medical community and third-party payors; - protection from generic substitution based upon our own or licensed intellectual property rights; - effectively competing with other therapies; - obtaining and maintaining adequate reimbursement from healthcare payors; and - maintaining a continued acceptable safety profile of our product following approval, if any.